AdobeDocs/target.it-IT/help/administrating-target/c-user-management/property-channel/properties-overview.md

    If you are already logged in to the Experience Cloud, go to [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com), then click the [!UICONTROL App] icon in the top navigation bar &gt; click **[!UICONTROL Admin]** on the right side.

-1. (Condizionale) Se disponi dell&#39;accesso ad [!DNL Admin Console for Enterprise] per più di un’organizzazione, fai clic sull’avatar utente nell’angolo a destra o sulla barra di navigazione superiore, quindi seleziona l’organizzazione desiderata.
+1. (Condizionale) Se disponi dell'accesso ad [!DNL Admin Console for Enterprise] per più di un’organizzazione, fai clic sull’avatar utente nell’angolo a destra o sulla barra di navigazione superiore, quindi seleziona l’organizzazione desiderata.

 ## Passaggio 1: Aggiungere utenti (facoltativo) {#section_A92AF0F921B743FEB9E9033433BD816A}